dasgoll/custody_manager_project/README.md

 # Custody Manager

-This is a small project build to learn Django framework.
+This is a small project I build it to learn Django framework.

 This app is to manage custodies for employees inside a company.